giopaglia/dvorak-qwerty/README.md

 ------

 **Warning!
 The following feature is untested on this repository.**
-I ported the original code, but disabled it by making it a new, unused set of symbols (see *evdev-dvq* in [xkb-data-mod/symbols/inet](xkb-data-mod/symbols/inet)).
-To make it work, that would be a TODO, any volunteer? =)
 If interested, please refer back to [ZeptByteS' original repo](https://github.com/ZeptByteS/dvorak-qwerty/tree/develop).

+I ported here the original code, but disabled it by making it a new, unused set of symbols (see *evdev-dvq* in [xkb-data-mod/symbols/inet](xkb-data-mod/symbols/inet)).
+To make it work, that's a TODO.
+Any help is welcome =)